 Interrogatories are questions that you are required to provide your sworn responses to that can be used against you at trial, including for the purpose of impeaching your credibility.
-If interrogatories are served on you, it is important that you answer each interrogatory unless the response calls for information that is irrelevant or protect by privilege.
+If interrogatories are served on you, it is important that you answer each interrogatory unless the response calls for information that is irrelevant or protected by privilege.
 We will help you determine what responses request irrelevant or privileged information so that we make the proper objection to them.
+It is important to maintain truthfulness while answering the interrogatories and to have consistent answers throughout the litigation process.